RitikJ22/Ibizotest/README.md

 ### **YouTube API Integration**

-The OTT application uses the YouTube API to show videos and provide a user experience similar to YouTube.
+The MeTube application uses the YouTube API to show videos and provide a user experience similar to YouTube.
 The integration with the YouTube API ensures that the application has access to a vast library of videos, making it a comprehensive video streaming platform.

 ### **Cache Network Calls using React Query**

-The OTT application uses React Query to cache network calls, which helps reduce the number of requests to the API.
+The MeTube application uses React Query to cache network calls, which helps reduce the number of requests to the API.
 Caching network calls ensures that the application runs faster and improves the overall user experience.

 ### **Optimized Search Feature using Debouncing and Caching**

-The OTT application comes with an optimized search feature that uses debouncing and caching to reduce the number of API requests.
+The MeTube application comes with an optimized search feature that uses debouncing and caching to reduce the number of API requests.
 The search feature is highly responsive and provides quick results to users, making it easier to find specific videos.

 ### **Video Summarizer using Chat GPT**

-The OTT application comes with an advanced video summarizer that uses Chat GPT to generate summaries of uploaded videos.
+The MeTube application comes with an advanced video summarizer that uses Chat GPT to generate summaries of uploaded videos.
 The video summarizer feature allows users to quickly get an overview of a video's content without having to watch the entire video.

 #### **Responsive Design**

-The OTT application has been designed to work seamlessly across multiple devices, including desktops, tablets, and mobile phones.
+The MeTube application has been designed to work seamlessly across multiple devices, including desktops, tablets, and mobile phones.
 The responsive design ensures that the application can adapt to different screen sizes and resolutions.

 #### **Dark Mode**

-OTT comes with a built-in dark mode feature that allows users to switch between light and dark modes based on their preference.
+MeTube comes with a built-in dark mode feature that allows users to switch between light and dark modes based on their preference.
 The dark mode feature enhances the user experience and reduces eye strain, especially when viewing videos at night.

 ## ➡️ Getting Started
-To get started with the OTT application, follow these steps:
+To get started with the MeTube application, follow these steps:

     1. Clone the repository
     2. Install the dependencies: npm install